 The club is governed by the Pierce County Junior Wrestling League and the Maple

 PIERCE COUNTY JUNIOR WRESTLING LEAGUE

-The Pierce County Junior Wrestling League is now comprised of the 21 out of 24
+The Pierce County Junior Wrestling League is comprised of 20 teams.
+In organizing

 Our league and program is

 weight classes as follows:

 child that turns 9 prior to

 |8 & Under*